Master's Program FAQs

 The program itself does not provide financial aid to students, but need-based financial aid may be available through the graduate school.
 For information contact: Graduate School of Arts and Sciences (GSAS) at 781-736-3410 or visit the GSAS website.

 The MCB MS program does not provide stipends, merit-based scholarships, teaching assistant positions, or paid research assistantships to Master’s student in MCB.
-Master’s students may be hired to TA or work in a lab, but these positions are rare and are not guaranteed.
+Master’s students may be hired for a Course Assistantship or work in a lab, but these positions are rare and are not guaranteed.

 It is not recommended that applicants contact faculty members in advance of admission regarding lab work or employment.